 - An empty central clear vase or jar.
 Make sure it's something that you'll want to display in your home after the wedding.
 It should be large, but not so large that there's a lot of space after the sand ceremony.
 A 10-inch tall vase with a 2- to 3-inch diameter should work well.

-- A small table near the altar or vow site where the sand ceremony can take place.
+- A small table.
+Place this near the altar or vow site where the sand ceremony can take place.

 Special Touches for Wedding Sand Ceremonies